 I graduated with a Master’s in Mathematics, with an emphasis in Statistics from Purdue University.
-In my spare time, this Midwesterner enjoys soccer and improv.
-Originally, I started improv to improve my public-speaking skills, but the hobby has now become a fulfilling way for me to relax after a day in LA traffic.
-However, I’d have to say my number-one passion aside from abstract algebra is writing.
+In my spare time, this former Midwesterner enjoys soccer and improv.
+Originally, I started improv to improve my public-speaking skills, but the hobby has now become a fulfilling way for me to relax after a busy week—in addition to soccer, both playing and coaching when I can.
+However, I’d have to say my number-one passion aside from real analysis is writing.

 MY TEACHING EXPERIENCE